SUNY College at Geneseo

 “Finally, I want you to end your review by explaining why you liked or disliked the book and whether or not you would recommend this book to others?”

 Your review is required to be 1500 + 100 words long; no exceptions.
 Failure to comply with the words count limit results in a 10 point deduction from your essay grade.
 Use your word processing Tools function to keep track of your word count.
-The title page and references cited, should you include them, do not count towards the words count limit.
 In addition to the hard copy which you turn in to me during class, an electronic version using Microsoft Word (either Vista or XP versions are fine) should be dropped into the designated drop box under the Course Materials tab on the mycourses webpage by 1:00 P.M. on March 29th.
 Use either Mozilla Firefox, Google Chrome, or Internet Explorer to drop your paper into the drop box as Safari does not seem to work well on mycourses pages.
 Failure to drop your essay in the drop box results in a 10 point deduction from your essay grade.
 Use your last name as the file name for the electronic version of the paper (i.e. adams.doc or manson.docx).
 Electronic files will be used to check for compliance with the word count limit.
 Use normal margins and double-spacing.
 Please do not use a font size smaller than 10 point.
 Your review must be turned in with a cover sheet and must have a bibliography if you use sources other than GGS or Manning.
 The cover page and bibliography do not count towards the word limit.
 The cover page needs to include your name and the title of your review.
 Do not put your name anywhere except on the cover sheet.
 You may use any formal style of writing and referencing for your review that you choose, except one that uses footnotes or endnotes.
 The most important thing to consider is that you remain consistent.
 Consult a reference guide or the course instructor if you have questions concerning style or approach.
 Try to limit the number of direct quotes you use from Diamond, except to make critical points.
 But, at the same time, be sure to indicate the page numbers of the text as you refer to them in your review.
 Feel free to use a shorthand abbreviation such as (GGS:43) to save space.

 Your review will be graded on the following criteria: format (did you follow the instructions outlined above?), structure (are your sentences and paragraphs arranged in a logical and coherent manner?), grammar (includes typos and sentence structure), clarity (is your writing clear and comprehensible?), and critical commentary (have you critically and thoughtfully evaluated the issues you have been asked to address?).
 Remember, this paper is used to fulfill the Social Science Core writing requirement, so writing counts as much as content.